-Jonathan C. Routh MD, MPH, FAAPPaul H. Sherman Endowed Associate Professor of Surgery, Pediatrics, and Population Health Sciences, Division of Urology, Duke University School of Medicine, Durham, North Carolina
+Jonathan C. Routh MD, MPH, FAAPChief of Children’s Surgery; Paul H. Sherman Distinguished Associate Professor of Surgery, Pediatrics, and Population Health Sciences, Duke University School of Medicine, Durham, North Carolina

 Dr. Jonathan C. Routh is a pediatric urologist and health services researcher at Duke University School of Medicine, where he serves as the Paul H. Sherman Endowed Associate Professor of Surgery, Pediatrics, and Population Health Sciences.
 Dr. Routh’s clinical interests include minimally-invasive surgery, complex urologic reconstruction (particularly among individuals with spina bifida), surgical and non-surgical management of children with disorders of sex development, and pediatric urologic oncology (particularly rhabdomyosarcoma and Wilms’ tumor).
 He is the Surgical Director of the Duke Child and Adolescent Gender Program and is a member of the US News and World Report Best Children's Hospitals Rankings Working Group for Urology.